presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

       new_tuple_list = [(1,2),(4, "umbrella"),("chair","hello"),("soda",56.2)]

+2. Write three print statements with function calls to the function ``give_greeting``:

+   * one that will return the string ``Hello, SI106!!!``
+   * one that will return the string ``Hello, world!!!``
+   * and one that will return the string ``Hey, everybody!``

+You must write only the ``print`` command and function invocations of ``give_greeting`` to earn full credit on this problem.

+You can see the function definition in the code below, but that's only so you can understand exactly what the code is doing, so you can choose how to invoke this function.
+Feel free to make comments to help yourself understand, but otherwise DO NOT change the function definition code! **HINT:** calling the function with different inputs and printing the results, to see what happens, may be helpful!
+Make sure your final answer prints out all three of the strings listed above.

+.. activecode:: ps_5_6

+   def give_greeting(greet_word="Hello",name="SI106",num_exclam=3):
+      final_string = greet_word + ", " + name + "!"*num_exclam
+      return final_string

+   #### DO NOT change the function definition above this line (OK to add comments)

+   # Write your three function calls below

+   ====

+   import test
+   print "\n---\n\n"
+   print "There are no tests for this problem -- check your output."

+3. Define a function called ``mult_both`` whose input is two integers, whose default parameter values are the integers 3 and 4.
+The function's return value should be the two input integers multiplied together.

+.. activecode:: ps_5_7

+   # Write your code here

+   ====

+   import test
+   print "\n---\n\n"
+   print "Testing whether your function works as expected (calling the function mult_both)"
+   try:
+      test.testEqual(mult_both(), 12)
+      test.testEqual(mult_both(5,10), 50)
+   except:
+      print "mult_both not defined or yields an error when invoked"

-2. You can get data from Facebook that has nested structures which represent posts, or users, or various other types of things on Facebook.
-We won't put any of our actual Facebook group data on this textbook, because it's publicly available on the internet, but here's a structure that is almost exactly the same as the real thing, with fake data.
+4. You can get data from Facebook that has nested structures which represent posts, or users, or various other types of things on Facebook.
+We won't put any of our actual Facebook group data on this textbook, because the textbook is publicly available on the internet, but here's a structure that is almost exactly the same as the real thing, with fake data.

 Notice that the stuff in the variable ``fb_data`` is basically a big nested dictionary, with dictionaries and lists, strings and integers, inside it as keys and values.
 (Later in the course we'll learn how to get this kind of thing directly FROM facebook, and then it will be a bit more complicated and have real information from our Facebook group.)